philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 1. Click on **Save** button to save the file & Close the tab

-1. Go to Azure Portal home page.
+1. Go back to your Web App

-1. Click on App Services on the left hand navigation menu.
+1. In App service search bar type “Configuration” on the left hand navigation menu.

-1. In App service search bar type “Configuration”.

 1. Click on “Configuration” under “Settings” section.